dcdpr/did-btc1/chapters/Beacons.md

 1. Set `signalId` to the Bitcoin transaction identifier of `spendTx`.
 1. If `cas` is defined:
    1. Publish JSON representation of `normalizedMap` to the ::CAS:: network defined by `cas`.
-   1. For each `did` with a `didUpdatePayload` in `unnormalizedMap`, publish `didUpdatePayload` to the ::CAS:: network defined by `cas`.
+   1. For each `did` with a `btc1Update` in `unnormalizedMap`, publish `btc1Update` to the ::CAS:: network defined by `cas`.
 1. Return `signalId`.

 ### SMT Beacon

-An SMT Beacon creates a ::Beacon Signal:: that commits to multiple ::BTC1 Beacon Announcements::, each identified by a **did:btc1** identifier.
+An SMT Beacon creates a ::Beacon Signal:: that commits to multiple ::BTC1 Update Announcements::, each identified by a **did:btc1** identifier.
 To do so, it constructs an optimized sparse Merkle tree as defined in [Appendix - Optimized Sparse Merkle Tree Implementation] and publishes the Merkle root.

-An SMT Beacon provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or DID update payloads to the aggregator.
+An SMT Beacon provides maximum privacy for the DID controller, as the DID controller never has to reveal their DIDs or ::BTC1 Updates:: to the aggregator.
 This introduces a small risk, as the DID controller is not required to prove control over a DID in order to participate.

 The `beaconType` of the `service` for an SMT Beacon is "SMTBeacon".